nswdpc/silverstripe-nsw-customerpaymentsplatform/docs/en/002_developers.md

-# Develooers
+# Developers

 ## Taking payments

 All payment processing is handled by the `nswdpc/omnipay-nswcpp` library acting as a configured gateway within the official `silverstripe/silverstripe-omnipay` module.

-Payments are taken at the CPP Gateway, which in turn provides a controller with a payment completion request.
+Payments are taken at the CPP Gateway, which in turn POSTs a payment completion request to the agency website with payment data using a JWT.

 ## Refunding payments